-Concurrent enrollment offers exciting opportunities for students to work on their Associate in Science degree and their bachelor's degree at the same time.
+Concurrent enrollment offers exciting opportunities for students to work on their Associate in Science and bachelor's degrees simultaneously.
 It puts students on a quicker and more cost-effective pathway to achieving their educational goals.

 What is concurrent enrollment?

 Students attend Southern Union and a 4-year institution simultaneously.

 What are the benefits of participating in concurrent enrollment?

 Students earn college credits at the community college and university levels concurrently.

 Students save time and money as they are more likely to complete their bachelor's degree within four years.

 Students qualify for automatic admission to a 4-year university upon completion of concurrent enrollment.